SparkPost/support-docs/content/momentum/4/console-commands/mta-sts.md

 <a name="console_commands.mta-sts"></a>
 ## Name

-mta_sts - commands for MTA-STS related data
+mta_sts - commands for MTA-STS related data.

 ## Synopsis